fyquah/fyquah.github.io/portfolio/index.md

       description="
 <p>
-  Fishotron is a computer-vision based application that measures the size of a fish using a fidality markers and computer vision.
+  Fishotron is a computer-vision based application that measures the size of a fish using chilli tags and a mobile phone.
 </p>

 <p>